 York told police that she answered the door at her ranch-style home and someone asked to rake her leaves.

 Then he asked to use her cell phone, and that’s when she was attacked, York said.

-Yesterday, the other teenage suspect in the home invasion was in court.
-He has been identified as Divontaye Canady, 15, because he will be tried as an adult, according to authorities.
+The other teenage suspect in the home invasion, Divontaye Canady, 15, will be tried as an adult.

 Canady has been charged with second-degree assault, larceny, kidnapping with a firearm and credit card theft, as well as additional charges.

 His mother was by his side as his public defender entered a not guilty plea.
 The family declined to comment outside the courthouse.